 It’s a common story.
 Monday morning sees employees arriving at their offices to start work.
 By mid-morning, some people are complaining of stuffy air, headaches, runny nose, itchy and watery eyes, dry skin or fatigue.
 When the office workers leave to go home at the end of the day, they start to feel better and are fine until they return to work the next day.

 Sick Building Syndrome (SBS)

+What’s the Solution?

 What’s the solution?
 The first thing to do is examine the building for evidence of known causes of SBS: Are the drip pans in the air handlers full of water?
 Are there things growing in them?
 Is there evidence of water intrusions from either outside (roof leaks, leaking window casements) or inside (condensate on air ducts or chilled water pipes, leaking pipes)?
 Is there a layer of dust on desks and other horizontal surfaces in the morning?
 Has there been recent renovation work in the building?
 Has carpet been replaced?
 What kinds of cleaning agents are used by the janitorial staff?

-Our primary service areas for Indoor Air Quality Services are: NJ, NY, NYC, PA, CT, DE, (Boston) MA, RI, Wash DC, WI, MD, MI, (Chicago) IL, VA, IN, (Atlanta) GA, AL, NC, SC, TN, (Dallas, Ft Worth) TX, OK, DC, AR, we can service most other areas of the U.S. but with some added travel charges.
+Our primary service areas are New Jersey NJ, New York NY, (New York City), Pennsylvania PA, Connecticut CT, Delaware DE, Massachusetts, (Boston) MA, Rhode Island RI, Washington DC, Wisconsin WI, Maryland MD, Michigan MI, Illinois (Chicago) IL, Virginia VA, Indiana IN, Georgia (Atlanta) GA, Alabama AL, North Carolina NC, South Carolina SC, Tennessee TN, Texas (Dallas, Ft Worth) TX, Oklahoma OK, DC, Arkansas AR, Florida FL.
+We can service most other areas of the U.S. but with some added travel charges.